Soliman162/Login-System/README.md

 # Login-System
-using AVR-Atmega32, LCD, Buzzer, LED and Keypad
+using AVR-Atmega32, LCD, Buzzer, Stepper Motor,LED and Keypad

 1.The system will wait until someone press any button on the keypad to start the system.